Pratiksha12051999/LunaTechs_WeTechHackathon/README.md

-# LunaTechs - BVPIEEE Project
+# LunaTechs - WeTech Hackathon by VESIT

 Detecting and Analysing Crime Hotspots using KMeans Clustering Algorithm in Python